Kidswatter/Kidsybot/FAQ.md

 The bot needs permission to delete messages.
 An option to toggle this behavior will be added in the future.

 #### What is my (Owner)ID?
-Type !id in the help server.
+Mention yourself, but but a backslash before it, like so: \@mynamehere.
+Alternatively, just type !id in the help server.
 The link is in the readme.

 #### AttributeError: module 'discord' has no attribute 'opus'
 The old version of discord.py (which you get by running pip install discord.py) doesn't support voice; only the async branch does.
 You need git to install that one, which is why we have you install git.